Best Christian Apps for Kids’ Screen Time

 Age 13+ (adult friendly too)

-RD Games have released four Bible apps but I’m going to focus on my favourite called ‘Play the Bible Ultimate Verses’ as it’s truly unique.
+RD Games have released five Bible apps but I’m going to focus on my favourite called ‘Play the Bible Ultimate Verses’ as it’s truly unique.

 You basically cover each letter of the Bible verse with a coloured square that drops from above and you have to make sure each word is the same colour to complete it.
 It’s so simple but slightly addictive (in a good way, like picking blackberries) and you can’t help but learn your Bible at the same time.
 And here’s the amazing part - it goes through EVERY SINGLE VERSE IN THE ENTIRE BIBLE!
 And it checks at the end of the verse to see if you were paying attention.